thms/alive/README.md

 Basic neural network for 1:1 play
-Refine game mechanics around shield expiry (they expire at the to of the shielded dino's turn) Implement vulnerability (modifier and in damage defender)
+Refine game mechanics around shield expiry (they expire at the to of the shielded dino's turn) Implement vulnerability (modifier and in damage defender) Refactor turn logic to be more accurate of when modifiers expire - TBD

 # get the dinodex from here
 https://jwatoolbox.com/_next/data/9A_G3Qyrpar9PSLRyQi88/en/dinodex.json